insdaguirre/stock_hub/README.md

 # Quant Model Comparison Website

-Welcome to the repository for the **Quant Model Comparison Website**!
+Welcome to the repository for **Quant Model Comparisons**!
 This project allows users to visualize, compare, and contrast predictions for a single stock symbol across multiple quantitative models.
 Whether you’re a data scientist, quant enthusiast, or just curious about financial forecasting, this tool makes it easy to examine how different models perform on the same data.

 ---